 And here is the new QJV translation:

 Men with men working that which is pagan and unseemly.
-For this cause God gave the idolators up unto vile affections, receiving in themselves that recompence of their error which was meet.
+For this cause God gave the idolators up unto vile affections, receiving in themselves that recompense of their error which was meet.

 How times have changed.
-In our politically correct age, texts are bowlderized not because they contain works and expressions "which cannot with propriety be read aloud in a family" but rather because they offend the sensibilities of those who wish to engage in and apologize for immoral behavior.
+In our politically correct age, texts are bowdlerized not because they contain words and expressions “which cannot with propriety be read aloud in a family” but rather because they offend the sensibilities of those who wish to engage in and apologize for immoral behavior.

-What will we see next in this line of bowlderized bibles?
-Will we soon see a Emma Bovary Version that scrubs all references to adultery?
+What will we see next in this line of bowdlerized bibles?
+Will we soon see an Emma Bovary Version that scrubs all references to adultery?
 A New Lucifer Translation that removes any references to pride?
-A Gordon Gekko Study Bible that teaches "greed is good?"
+A Gordon Gekko Study Bible that teaches “greed is good”?

 Perhaps instead of trying to justify one’s sinful behavior, the editors of the QJV should have spent more time reflecting on Paul’s words in 2 Corinthians 4:1-2:

 Therefore seeing we have this ministry, as we have received mercy, we faint not; But have renounced the hidden things of dishonesty, not walking in craftiness, nor handling the word of God deceitfully; but by manifestation of the truth commending ourselves to every man’s conscience in the sight of God.